Adanelia/krita-docker-env/README.md

 Either relogin to the container or just execute `source ~/.devenv.inc`

+### PulseAudio socket fails to start after restarting the host system

+On KDE Neon the pulseaudio socket is sometimes created after the first usage of the audio playback.
+If you have any issues with that, just try to play any audio on your **host** system before running/starting the container.

+### .XAuthority file cannot be mounted on systems with Wayland

+On some systems (e.g. KDE Neon) XWayland in started on-demand.
+Just start `glxgears` on the **host** system before running/starting the container to force your host system to initializa XWayland.

 ### OpenGL doesn't work on NVidia GPU with proprietary drivers

 The docker run script automatically forwards the GPU devices into the container, but it